 Freud: The Unconscious Basis of Mind

-Around the turn of the century he also began to formulate theories about sexual development and the interpretation of dreams.
+Around the turn of the century, he also began to formulate theories about sexual development and the interpretation of dreams.
 Ideas common to our lexicon would subsequently spring up—resistance, repression, and transference.
 Such ideas were applied to everyone’s mental life, giving birth to a new psychological theory.
 Starting around 1920, Freud changed his theories introducing the death and life instincts, as well as his division of the mind into the id, ego, and superego.
-In his later years he wrote his most philosophical works.
-The Future of an Illusion regarded religion “as a system of false beliefs whose deep infantile root in our minds can be explained psychoanalytically.”
-While Civilization and Its Discontents “discussed the alleged conflict between individual drives and the morals of civilized society.”
+In his later years, he wrote his most philosophical works.
+The Future of an Illusion regarded religion “as a system of false beliefs whose deep infantile root in our minds can be explained psychoanalytically,” and Civilization and Its Discontents “discussed the alleged conflict between individual drives and the morals of civilized society.”

 Freud escaped Austria right before the start of World War II and died a year later in London.
 [Freud suffered terribly from cancer of the jaw in the final months of his life.
-On September 21 and 22 his doctor administered the doses of morphine, as he had promised and Freud requested, that resulted in Freud’s death on 23 September 1939.]
+On September 21 and 22, his doctor administered the doses of morphine, as he had promised and Freud requested, which resulted in Freud’s death on 23 September 1939.]

 Theory of Human Nature: Mental Determinism, The Unconscious, Drives, and Child Development – The first major idea in Freud’s theory of human nature is the application of determinism to psychology.
 This would seem to imply that humans do not possess free will, but Freud was ambivalent about that philosophical question.
-On the one hand he thought the contents of consciousness are determined by individual, psychological and biological drives, while on the other hand he believed that we sometimes make rational decisions and judgments.
+On the one hand, he thought the contents of consciousness are determined by the individual’s psychological and biological drives, while on the other hand, he believed that we sometimes make rational decisions and judgments.
 (This is similar to Marx’s view, although Marx held that the causes of the contents of our consciousness were primarily social and economic.)

 Freud believed that repression was a primary cause of neuroticism.
-If someone experiences drives or desires (or beliefs) that conflict with standards or norms they are supposed to adhere to, then such feelings are often repressed.
+If someone experience, drives, or desires (or beliefs) that conflict with standards or norms they are supposed to adhere to, then such feelings are often repressed.
 Repression is a defense mechanism used to avoid mental conflict.
 But repression ultimately doesn’t work, for the desires or drives remain in the unconscious exerting their influence.
 They may lead to irrational behaviors that we cannot control.
-Furthermore much of the blame for neuroses Freud attributes to the social world.
+Furthermore, much of the blame for neuroses Freud attributes to the social world.
 Parents and other parts of culture may make unrealistic demands upon people.
-In fact Freud speculated that entire societies can be described as neurotic.
+In fact, Freud speculated that entire societies can be described as neurotic.
 While the exact meaning of this claim is ambiguous, clearly some societies do better at providing the conditions in which individuals can flourish.